 - Saturday 21 March, 2020, 1-4pm

 The full address for the Foundling Museum is 40 Brunswick Square, London, WC1N 1AZ.
-It is a wheelchair accessible venue.
+It is a wheelchair accessible venue and there are further access directions including directions for partially-sighted visitors here.
 We are allowed into the room at 12.30pm to give us time to sort out paperwork and technology, but sessions will run from 1-4pm.
 So please arrive a little early if you can.

 Find out more about us at https://womensstudiesgroup.org

 Check the Book section for progress on Exploring the Lives of Women